Restaurants & Dining

 Dick’s Last Resort

 4700 Highway 17 South, North Myrtle Beach, SC 29582

 Be warned – the servers at this restaurant are not always nice to you.
 On purpose!
 And that’s part of the fun.
 The goal at Dick’s is to have some laughs with your dinner, whether it’s a family night out, a first date, or a birthday party.
 There’s a little bit of everything on the menu – salads, steaks, ribs, seafood, chicken – and plenty of specialty cocktails to help you relax while your waiter makes you feel like a fool.

-Billed as Pittsburgh-Italian,” the menu here has the familiar veal and chicken options of Parmigianna, Piccata, Marsala, and Diablo, as well as their own Umberto’s style – white wine, garlic, artichokes, and black olives.
+Billed as Pittsburgh-Italian,” the menu here has the familiar veal and chicken options of Parmigiana, Piccata, Marsala, and Diablo, as well as their own Umberto’s style – white wine, garlic, artichokes, and black olives.
 Pasta, steaks, and seafood round out the entrée selection, and cannolis and tiramisu are the options for dessert.
 Tablecloths are draped on the tables, and the waiters wear ties, but don’t feel like you need to be in your Sunday best – beach casual is completely acceptable.

-If this place feels like it’s been around forever, it’s probably because of the 50’s-style music and décor and a staff that bursts into song and dance every once in a while.
+If this place feels like it’s been around forever, it’s probably because of the 50’s-style music and décor and staff that bursts into song and dance every once in a while.
 It’s a throwback to a time when diners were the place to be, when shakes and malts were the ticket to a good Saturday night.
-The menu is outfitted accordingly – burgers, melts, hot dogs, and cheese steaks.
+The menu is outfitted accordingly – burgers, melts, hot dogs, and cheesesteaks.
 Ah, nostalgia.